Weighted automata are compact and actively learnable: Abstract

 \section{Abstract}

 We show that weighted automata over the field of two elements can be exponentially more compact than non-deterministic finite state automata.
 To show this, we combine ideas from automata theory and communication complexity.
-However, weighted automata are also efficiently learnable in Angluin's minimal adequate teacher model.
+However, weighted automata are also efficiently learnable in Angluin's minimal adequate teacher model in a number of queries that is polynomial in the size of the minimal weighted automaton.
 We include an algorithm for learning WAs over any field based on a linear algebraic generalization of the Angluin-Schapire algorithm.
 Together, this produces a surprising result: weighted automata over fields are structured enough that even though they can be very compact, they are still efficiently learnable.